 Provost and Senior Vice Chancellor Susan Martin has primary responsibility for the academic activities on the Knoxville campus.
 While the chancellor and provost confer regularly in setting overall academic priorities, the chancellor focuses his attention more on external constituencies.
 The provost attends to the day-to-day functioning of the university.

 The provost meets with the chancellor and other vice chancellors to discuss campus policies and practices, and to address campus-wide issues that cross divisional lines.
-She is responsible for implementing the strategic plan for the Vol Vision initiative to become a Top 25 public research university, and she is charged with oversight of the processes related to the campus’ re-accreditation by the Southern Association of College and Schools Commission on Colleges, scheduled for spring 2015.
+She is responsible for implementing the university’s strategic plan, Vol Vision 2020, to move the university forward towards our goal of becoming a top public research university.
+She is charged with oversight of the processes related to the campus’ re-accreditation by the Southern Association of College and Schools Commission on Colleges.
 The provost also assists in the development of strategic initiatives for the campus, including fundraising and development strategies.

 Specifics for Students and Faculty